Disc Golf Turn vs. Fade

 A word of caution though, these numbers aren’t standardized.
 There isn’t some testing facility that throws every single disc at the same speed, angle of release, and conditions.
 Then takes a precise measurement of all the elements of the flight and reports back the flight numbers.
 I bring this up because discs will fly differently depending on who throws the disc and where they throw the disc.

-IMG 3513 e1652204059513 There are so many disc golf discs on the market these days, and at times, it may be difficult to know which one is the right one for you, especially when it comes to Disc Golf Turn and Fade.
-If it weren't for the flight numbers on discs, like turn and fade, it would be rather difficult to know how discs fly.
-Fortunately, these numbers do provide a good idea of how a disc flies.
-As a beginner, I remember having difficulty deciphering what these numbers meant, particularly in relation to Disc Golf Turn and Fade.
-And most often, keeping all the numbers straight, understanding the order of the numbers, how they depict the disc's flight characteristics, and what they mean to my arm and throwing capabilities.
+IMG 3513 e1652204059513 There are tons of different discs and brands available on the market today.
+At times, it may be difficult to know which one is the right one for you.
+Especially when it comes to disc golf turn and fade.
+If it weren't for the flight numbers on discs, like the numbers used to indicate 'turn' and 'fade', it would be rather difficult to know how discs fly.
+Fortunately, these numbers do provide a general idea of how a disc should fly.
+As a beginner, I remember having difficulty deciphering what these numbers meant, particularly when it came to disc golf turn and fade.
+No only did I have to learn what each number stood for and what it meant for the flight of the disc, I also had to learn what the numbers meant for my skill level.

 Concluding Thoughts on Disc Golf Turn vs. Fade